dongts1995/Document/SW.md

 `I think` having team leaders who can make working environment fun `brings several benefits.`

-> working atmosphere , relaxed -> interested in their work
+> -working atmosphere - relaxed => TM - interested in their work

-`Firstly,` It makes the working atmosphere more relaxed, helping everyone become more interested in their work.
+`Firstly,` It makes the working atmosphere more relaxed, and team members will be more interested in their work.

-> improve relationships -> work more productive
+> -improve relationships => -work more productive

 `Secondly,` It helps improve relationships among colleagues, thus making work more productive.

-> didn't have connections -> regular team-building activities -> closer, collaborates more efffectively
+> didn't have connections -> team's work, not effective -> organizing regular team-building activities -> closer, collaborates more efffectively -> performance - increased

-`For examples, in my company,` previously people didn't have connections.
-Since the team leader started organizing regular team-building activities, everyone has become closer and collaborates more effectively.
+`For examples, in my company,` previously people didn't have connections, so the team's work was not effective.
+Since the team leader started organizing regular team-building activities, everyone has become closer and collaborates more effectively, thus performance is increased.

-`For those reasons, I believe` work becomes more effective if there is such a team leader.
+`For those reasons, I believe` work becomes more effective if there are such a team leaders.